truefrontier/pullpreview-app/ROADMAP.md

 - [ ] Add new tab `⌘T`

 ### Feature Additions
-- [ ] Stage/unstage changes directly in the app
+- [x] Stage/unstage changes directly in the app
-	- use a checkbox on the left side of the filename bar to handle the staged state of a the entire file
+	- Added checkbox on the left side of each file to handle staged state
-- [ ] Enable window tabs to open multiple repositories

 ## Future Enhancements